Extracting total Amb programs from proofs

 and $\ddata(\gtos (a)) = A$.
 Thus $\gtos (a)$ is reduced uniquely to $0 \!:\!
 0 \!:\! \ldots$ by the operational semantics.
 On the other hand, one can calculate $\ddata(\gtos (b)) = A \cup B$ and $\ddata(\gtos (c)) = A \cup C$.
 They are subsets of the set of realizers of $\myC(0)$ as Theorem \ref{thm-soundnessII} says, and $\gtos (b)$ is reduced to an element of $A \cup B$ as Theorem \ref{thm-pe} says.

-We wrote a program that produces a $\{-1, 1, \bot\}$-sequence with the speed of computation of each digit ($-1$ and $1$) be controlled.
-Then, apply it to \verb|gtos| and then to \verb|ed| to obtain expected results.
+We wrote a program that produces a $\{-1, 1, \bot\}$-sequence with the option to control the speed of computation of each digit ($-1$ and $1$).
+Applying this to \texttt{gtos} and then to \texttt{ed} yields the expected results.